AltDom/wu19-gameover/README.md

 ## Code Review by Emelie Petersson and Oskar Turesson

+Overall - Clear naming of functions, makes the code easy to read

+Overall - Consistent alignment and easy to see start and ending point of code blocks

+curve.js 43: "this.x + this.increment * Math.sin(this.angle)" is repeated three times, consider storing it in a variable to shorten the code and make it easier to understand.

+curve.js 50: "this.y + this.increment * Math.cos(this.angle)" is repeated three times, consider storing it in a variable to shorten the code and make it easier to understand.

+functions.js - Keep all variables in data.js to keep functions.js shorter

+functions.js - Consider adding some comments to make it clear where and when function is used.
+Also good to describe what a function does

+functions.js:31-34 / 74-79 - Try keep styling in separate css-files and add it with classes instead of directly in the js-file

+functions.js:108 - Try using more descriptive variable names instead of ex. inputEls use playerNamesInput to make it a bit more understandable”

+functions.js:113-119 - Consider adding a check for how big the e.target.value is, now you can just change the html so you can play infinite amount of rounds instead of your html limit of 999

+functions.js:123 - Consider adding a check so the player can’t be named ” ”, easy to do with a trim to the currentValue.value

 ## License
 This assignment is licensed under the MIT License.
 You can get all the details [here](https://github.com/AltDom/wu19-gameover/public/LICENSE).